AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedDifficultyGenerationModel.md

 ## Initializing The Model

 Before we can produce ourselves a difficulty generation model, we first need to construct a model, which is shown below.
-Ensure that the distance function is not "CosineDistance".
+Ensure to add rows of 1 to add "bias".

 ```lua